Global Sustainable Development BA

 We are experts in the fields of social justice and environmental change.
 We explore our dynamic, diverse world to address humanity’s greatest problems, from food waste to melting ice sheets.
 Our innovative research and practice-based learning will equip you with distinct, relevant professional skills.

 Our BA Global Sustainable Development is a truly interdisciplinary course.
-It is led by the Department of Geography but incorporates modules and expertise from the Departments of:
+It is led by the School of Geography and Planning but incorporates modules and expertise from:

 Facilities